-- 13.2.8.1 The Government of Alberta should - 1. cover the total cost of postsecondary tuition fees for all Alberta students; - 2. provide postsecondary institutions, including faculties of education, with sufficient funding to enable them to provide high-quality education and research opportunities; and - 3. provide subsistence grants and other incentives to people with limited financial resources to ensure that they can pursue higher education.
+- 1. cover the total cost of postsecondary tuition fees for all Alberta students; - 2. provide postsecondary institutions, including faculties of education, with sufficient funding to enable them to provide high-quality education and research opportunities; and - 3. provide subsistence grants and other incentives to people with limited financial resources to ensure that they can pursue higher education.

 13.2.8.2 The federal and provincial governments should partake in cost-sharing agreements to ensure that public postsecondary education is adequately funded.
+[1967, 2019]